Burke Mountain · Coquitlam

 What is the average home price on Burke Mountain?+

-As of Q2 2026, the median detached sold price on Burke Mountain is approximately $1.74M and the median townhome sold price is approximately $1.09M.
-Burke typically sits 5–10% above the broader Coquitlam average due to newer construction and stronger family-fit layouts.
+As of May 2026, the median detached sold price on Burke Mountain is approximately $1.74M and the median townhome sold price is approximately $1.09M.
+Burke typically sits 5–10% above the broader Coquitlam detached benchmark of $1,654,000 due to newer construction and stronger family-fit layouts.

-Source: REBGV monthly statistics, MLS Burke Mountain filter, April 2026.
+Source: REBGV monthly statistics, MLS® Burke Mountain filter, May 2026.

 Is Burke Mountain a good place to live in 2026?+